 A child with a Ewing sarcoma needs ongoing care.
 Your child will be seen by oncologists

 signs or symptoms of the tumor returning.
 Your child will be checked with imaging

 tests and other tests.
 And your child may see other healthcare providers for problems

-and muscle strength.
+with movement and muscle strength.
 This may be done by physical and occupational therapists.

-You can help your child manage his or her treatment in many ways.
-For example:
+You can help your child manage treatment in many ways.
+For instance:

 Your child may have trouble eating.
 A dietitian may be able to help.

 Your child may be very tired.
-He or she will need to balance rest and activity.
+They will need to balance rest and activity.
 Encourage

 your child to get some exercise.
 This is good for overall health.
 And it may help